CoByte/rs-minesweeper/README.md

 - [ ] Key remaping/configuration changing

 No promises that any of this will ever get added, but no ones going to use this anyways, so it should be ok.

+This is my first non-trivial project in rust, and my first project to be released to the wider world, so weird bugs are inevitable, and the code is fairly gross.
+Any and all feedback would be deeply appreciated.